 The Band are revered for their seemingly mythological shared musical reciprocity, which revolutionized several musical styles and practically invented the americana genre.
 Though the group is known for boasting some of the most charismatic personalities in popular music, there was one man silently moving the needle all those years from the back of the stage.
 This of course was the soft-spoken, enigmatic brain behind The Band, Garth Hudson.

 From the group’s days backing legendary frontmen like Ronnie Hawkins and Bob Dylan, to their emergence as in the late 1960s as one the premier musical outfits of the day, Hudson’s rich, contrapuntal organ – as well as various other instrumental contributions – lent an air of musical sophistication to The Band’s work which elevated it beyond that of even their most lauded contemporaries.

-Today, Hudson, now 84, resides in an assisted care facility in Lake Katrine, New York.
+Today, Hudson, now 84, supposedly resides in an assisted care facility.
 Those close to the multi-instrumentalist say that, though he remains mentally adept, his physical condition has declined, and he has reportedly been said to feel like “a forgotten man.”
 One friend of the musician has urged supporters to send cards and letters of well wishes, as it is said he enjoys receiving them.

 Fans of Hudson and The Band have been quick to respond, taking to social media to spread the word and to share their own stories of the impact that the virtuoso musician and his music have had on their lives.

 Tyrell William Lisson, creator of The Band: A History, has committed years to researching the group’s music at length.
 When reached for comment, Lisson regaled to Classic Rock History his own experience speaking with the musician and studying his work,